 Hello and welcome to the POSC internships page!
 We are excited you are interested in the possibility of an internship in political science, and are here to answer any questions you may have.
 Please look over the information posted on our page and watch this short video (below) to get answers to commonly asked questions on virtual internships in Fall 2020, getting credit for past internships, and the process to enroll in the POSC internship class.

-If you have any questions or concerns, please do not hesitate to contact Dr. Kathryn Perkins, our internship director.
+If you have any questions or concerns, please do not hesitate to contact Dr. Charles Mahoney, our internship director.

 -Department of Political Science